 You can tweak this recipe to your taste.
 For example, I make this pretty tangy, but not mouth-puckering.

 But if you’re not sure, you can start with less curry than I call for, and then taste it before deciding whether to add more.
 Or you could make it with more curry or onion, if those are the flavors you want to emphasize.

 This is even easier to make than my quick and easy Cheeseball Recipe.
 Both are great for throwing together when you’ve only got a few hours notice someone’s coming over.

-I love it with veggies, but you can also serve it with crackers and even potato chips.
+I love enjoying this dip with veggies, but you can also serve it with crackers and even potato chips.
 You can even water it down and turn it into a salad dressing.
 If it’s too tart for that, just add some more Lemonaise.